outerhavenphoenix/MBMO/README.md

         // Precious Metal: 780 GMP per unit (45%/84k)

     // More materials requirements (common, fuel, and biotic TBD others)
-        // BASE UPGRADES
+        // MOTHER BASE UPGRADES
-            // Each upgrade should take about 2 cycles (~4 hours) to achieve each (or until you build FOBs to add to proccessing rates).
+              Each upgrade should take about 2 cycles (~4 hours) to achieve each (or until you build FOBs to add to proccessing rates).
-            // Grade 4 has +5 individual limits for mother base only (I'm considering adding more personnel space to other grads, due to.. cough...
+              Grade 4 has +5 individual limits for mother base only (I'm considering adding more personnel space to other grads, due to.. cough...
 COVID-19/culling/plague in the game)
             // Costs:
                 // Grade 1: 1 period
                 // Grade 2: 4 periods